 That’s why it’s so important to make the right choices and to pick the right people for the installation process.
 Whether you will be hiring directly through the manufacturer or finding your own floor specialist, make sure you get all the information you can about how the floor will be installed, as well as the warranty.
-Don’t hesitate to do a quality control by taking out a few floor boards from the box to make sure that they have a certain level of uniformity.
+Don’t hesitate to carry out a quality control by taking out a few floorboards from the box to make sure that they have a certain level of uniformity.
 This could avoid you a few bad surprises.

 The cost to install, restore and buy materials for hardwood floors